 As for his international career, the Argentinian international has scored 31 goals in 75 matches for his country and has represented his country in various significant tournaments.

 His father, Jorge Higuain, was a full-back who was renowned for scoring plenty of goals despite being a defender.
 Although he enjoyed spells at Argentinian clubs such as Boca Juniors, River Plate, and even for a French Ligue 1 club Stade Brestois 29, Jorge never made an appearance for his national team.

 Frank Lampard is a Chelsea legend, having made more than 600 appearances for the club and scoring a staggering 273 goals.
 Lampard carved a niche for himself as a modern-day box-to-box midfielder and will be regarded as one of the best players to have ever played for England.

 The midfielder won three Premier League titles, several Domestic Cup Trophies, and one UEFA Champions League title during his stint at Chelsea, and the Stamford Bridge faithful loved him.

 However, before Chelsea, Lampard started his career a few miles away at West Ham, where he spent seven years before moving to Stamford Bridge.
-While the West Ham faithful don't like Frank Lampard, they certainly love his father, Frank Lampard Sr, who made over 600 appearances for the club.
+While the West Ham faithful doesn't like Frank Lampard, they certainly love his father, Frank Lampard Sr, who has made over 600 appearances for the club.
 He made his debut for the East London club at the age of 19 in November of 1967 and soon established himself as the first-choice left-back for the Hammers.